Getting Started with Intel’s PyTorch Extension for Arc GPUs on Windows

 Install Prerequisite Packages

-mamba install pkg-config libuv -y
+-y mamba install libuv

 Install PyTorch and Intel’s PyTorch extension